 Jessica Deer is Kanien’kehá:ka from Kahnawake.
-A former staff reporter for the Eastern Door, she works in CBC's Indigenous unit based in Montreal.
+She works in CBC's Indigenous unit based in Montreal.
 Email her at firstname.lastname@example.org or follow her on Twitter @Kanhehsiio.

 Latest from Jessica Deer

 Community members express concern as retailers in Kahnawake reopen

 Retailers in Kahnawake, a Mohawk community south of Montreal, were given the green light to reopen Monday by the community's government, but some residents feel it's too soon.